-- Design of landscape to incorporate recreation and amenity services; - Development of a Construction Environmental and Waste Management Plan to mitigate construction related impacts. - Development of appropriate landscape screening to protect the amenities of adjoining properties; - Limited car parking provision and the provision of generous cycle parking to encourage sustainable modes of transport.
+- Design of landscape to incorporate recreation and amenity services; - Development of a Construction Environmental and Waste Management Plan to mitigate construction related impacts. - Development of appropriate screening to protect the amenities of adjoining properties.

 The most significant positive effects on the environment will be the provision of residential units to meet the housing demands of a growing population.